fhoedemakers/pico-infonesPlus/README.md

 Best is to use the included build script [build.sh](https://github.com/fhoedemakers/pico-infonesPlus/blob/main/build.sh).
 You can then copy the.uf2 to your Pico via the bootsel option.

 When using Visual Studio code, choose the RelWithDebInfo or the Debug build variant.

+## Acknowledgements
+The InfoNes emulator part of this software is ported to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).
+He is the author of the emulator port.

+I contributed by adding SD card and menu support.
+For this reasons I did minor code changes to the emulator for accommodating the menu and SD card.